Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/clickhouse.md

 - If you want to use identifiers the same as keywords or you want to use other symbols in identifiers, quote it using double quotes or backticks, for example, "id", `id`.
 - If you want to write portable applications you are advised to always quote a particular name or never quote it.

-Therefore, Hero Pixel's ClickHouse destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.
+Therefore, HeroPixels ClickHouse destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.